uwsampl/sparsetir-artifact/README.md

 [![DOI](https://zenodo.org/badge/471216066.svg)](https://zenodo.org/badge/latestdoi/471216066)

-This repo stores scripts for setting up environments and reproducing results in paper [SparseTIR: Composable Abstractions for Deep Learning](https://arxiv.org/abs/2207.04606), please checkout [SparseTIR repo](https://github.com/uwsampl/sparsetir) for core implementation of SparseTIR.
+This repository contains scripts for setting up environments and reproducing results presented in the ASPLOS 2023 paper entitled [SparseTIR: Composable Abstractions for Deep Learning](https://dl.acm.org/doi/10.1145/3582016.3582047).
+To access the core implementation of SparseTIR (i.e., the compiler), please visit the [SparseTIR repository](https://github.com/uwsampl/sparsetir).
+Additionally, we have written a post called [Retrospective on SparseTIR Artifact](https://gist.github.com/yzh119/c4425ee0375a98a36a8786f6ba9d4ee8) in which we discuss some issues we encountered when preparing this artifact.
+Please give it a read if you're interested.

 ## Prerequisite